 Sharpening is a simple tool that does not require real-time application and updates.
 Based on your selection, it sharpens or softens the image.
 My favorite is 7, but the choice is all yours, and there is no fps loss for either option.

-Local Reflection Quality builds on what was said earlier and based its resolution on surrounding reflections.
+Local Reflection Quality builds on what was said earlier and bases its resolution on surrounding reflections.
 This may affect performance similarly to Spot Shadows.
-Save yourself some frames per second and set it to Medium since, as far as I can see, there is no visual difference between Medium and High (or ultra).
+Save yourself some frames per second and set it to Medium since, as far as I can see, there is no visual difference between Medium and High (or Ultra).

 Sub-Surface Scattering enables light to pass through transparent objects with nearly no fps cost; thus, using it won’t just improve the game’s visual appeal but won’t hurt your performance.